Jcorb08/Basic-Note-Taker/README.md

 # Basic-Note-Taker
 RESTful API for a basic note-taking application using Django

+## Features
+- All requirements below
+- Uses SQLite to store the data
+- runs tests on push using github CI

 ## Requirements
+Broken down by me to better understand task

 - The API should allow:
   -  create a note,